 This week, I continue my conversation with Jack Algiere and we shift our focus to cover crops.
 If you missed last week’s episode on crop rotation, be sure to check that out too.
-Jack is the Farm Director of Stone Barns Center, a highly-regarded expert on sustainable farming, and a wealth of information on all of these important aspects of soil health.
+Jack is the Farm Director of Stone Barns Center, a highly-regarded expert on sustainable and regenerative farming, and a wealth of information on all of these important aspects of soil health.

 Stone Barns Center is located just about 30 minutes from downtown New York City.
 This spectacular landscape is expertly managed by Jack and his team, providing much of the food for renowned chef Dan Barber of nearby Blue Hill restaurant.

 In 2017, we filmed an episode of my show Growing a Greener World® at Stone Barns Center and Blue Hill.
 While an in-person visit can’t be beat, you can tour these leading edge operations by watching our Season Nine episode.

 I have been looking forward to this conversation with Jack for a long time, so let’s dive in to the rich and diverse world of cover crops in the garden.

 The most effective cover crops don’t produce something you can eat.
 While that can feel like a waste of space for some gardeners, the benefits to your soil are well worth it.

 There are many reasons to grow a cover crop and hundreds of varieties to choose from, so how do you know which is right for your garden?
 Well, that depends on what you are trying to achieve and the effort you are willing to invest.
 Even the weeds that grow in your garden can be considered a cover crop if you manage them properly.

 Cover cropping is all about thinking ahead and managing as you go.
 Jack calls it choosing your own adventure.
 The primary function of a cover crop is to protect the soil surface, but in addition, it can provide your soil environment rest, nutrition, aeration, or “exercise” – or a combination of those benefits.